Skip to main page content

 Abstract

-Background: The clinical utility of risk scores to guide treatment decisions and improve clinical outcomes has rarely been prospectively evaluated.
-This study aimed to evaluate whether a biomarker-based ABC-AF risk score-guided multidimensional treatment strategy improves long-term outcomes in patients with atrial fibrillation (AF).
+Background: The clinical use of risk scores to guide treatment decisions and improve clinical outcomes has rarely been prospectively evaluated.
+This study aimed to evaluate whether a biomarker-based ABC-AF risk score-guided multidimensional treatment strategy improves long-term outcomes in patients with AF.

 Methods: The multicenter, registry-based, randomized, controlled, open-label study enrolled adults with AF.
-In the active arm, the investigator was informed of each individual's ABC-AF-score risks for stroke and bleeding, which were used as decision support to tailor treatment recommendations, including preference for type of direct OAC.
-In the control arm, patient management was at the discretion of the investigator.
+In the ABC-AF strategy arm, the investigator was informed of each individual's ABC-AF score risks for stroke and bleeding, which were used as decision support to tailor treatment recommendations, including preference for type of direct oral anticoagulant treatment.
+In the standard of care arm, patient management was at the discretion of the investigator.
 Primary outcome was a composite of stroke or death.
 Secondary outcomes included stroke, death, major bleeding events, and their composite outcome.

 PubMed Disclaimer